Investors Should Read Between The Lines In Order To Succeed

 Therefore, these off-shore drillers, such as Seadrill (NYSE:SDRL), Atwood (NYSE:ATW) and Noble, are the ones under the most financial stress, as they have not had a chance to see decent returns on their huge investment projects.
 As the dayrates have collapsed during the ongoing downturn of the oil market, it is very doubtful whether these investments will ever pay off.
 Even if they do, they will probably pay off after more than a decade.
 The picture becomes even worse if the high interest expenses of these companies are taken into account.

-Seadrill is the most distressed by far, as it has total current liabilities $4.9B while its total current assets are only $2.9B.
-In other words, it has a $2B deficit for this year, which cannot be covered by its operating cash flows, and hence the company is in talks with its banks, trying to restructure.
-Thus it is not accidental that the bonds of the company that expire in 8 months are currently trading only around 50% of their par value.
+Seadrill is the most distressed by far, as it has total current liabilities of $4.9B while its total current assets are only $2.9B.
+In other words, it has a $2B deficit for this year, which cannot be covered by its operating cash flows, and hence, the company is in talks with its banks, trying to restructure.
+Thus, it is not accidental that the bonds of the company that expire in 8 months are currently trading only around 50% of their par value.

 The remarkably poor timing of the investments of these companies also reveals the incompetence of their managements.
-Of course some investors will claim that almost no-one saw the collapse of the oil price coming about 3 years ago.
+Of course, some investors will claim that almost no one saw the collapse of the oil price coming about 3 years ago.
 However, while this is true, the managements of the oil companies are paid millions for exactly this reason, i.e., to determine which part of the cycle they are at.
 If they cannot make a good estimate on this question, then their decisions may prove devastating for their companies.
 That's why Seadrill is running the risk of defaulting later this year.

 From the above, it becomes evident that first-level thinking can prove quite dangerous for investors.
 If they select the stock with the youngest fleet from the above chart, they run the risk of facing a default later this year or in the future.
 Therefore, they should carefully evaluate all the available data and draw conclusions based on the thorough processing of this data.
 If this seems too complicated to some investors, they should not be disappointed.
-Actually it is too complicated and that's why the Oracle of Omaha recommends purchasing a low-fee index ETF.
+Actually, it is too complicated and that's why the Oracle of Omaha recommends purchasing a low-fee index ETF.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.